1. How does SoCalGas set rates?

 Natural gas is the foundation of California’s energy systems, providing safe, clean, affordable, and reliable source of energy for homes, businesses, transportation, electric generation, and industrial processes.

-More than 90 percent of households in Southern California rely on natural gas for heating their homes and hot water, and prefer it by a ratio of 4 to 1 over electricity for those uses.
+Today, more than 90 percent of households in Southern California rely on natural gas for heating their homes and hot water.
 About 60 percent of the electricity in California is generated using natural gas.
-Natural gas supports renewable sources of energy, like solar and wind, and serves as a critical safety net that supports the electric grid when the sun doesn’t shine and the wind doesn’t blow.
+Natural gas supports renewable sources of energy, like solar and wind, and serves as a critical safety net that supports the electric grid when the sun doesn’t shine, and the wind doesn’t blow.

 6. Why are you increasing employee pensions, medical, and compensation benefits?